MicrosoftDocs/azure-stack-docs/azure-local/update/update-via-powershell-23h2.md

 Microsoft recommends tracking cluster update progress in the Azure portal for user convenience after the update has been started.
 The portal is a great option for tracking update progress even when the update is started via PowerShell as it is not subject to the disruptions in status reporting as discussed below.

 >[!TIP]
-> If monitoring via PowerShell, we recommend that you connect your PowerShell session to the last server in your cluster to avoid disconnections early in the update process.
-Once your session disconnects (because the server you were connected to is being updated), you can connect to the first server in the cluster (that was already updated) to monitor the remaining update steps and avoid further disruptions until the next rolling update starts.
-We recommend that you track cluster update progress in the Azure portal to avoid having to reconnect to PowerShell sessions following a machine reboot.
+> - If monitoring via PowerShell, we recommend that you connect your PowerShell session to the last server in your cluster to avoid disconnections early in the update process.
+Once your session disconnects (because the server you were connected to is being updated), connect to the first server in the cluster (that was already updated) to monitor the remaining update steps and avoid further disruptions until the next rolling update starts.
+> - We recommend that you track cluster update progress in the Azure portal to avoid having to reconnect to PowerShell sessions following a machine reboot.

 Follow these steps to track update progress using PowerShell.